mfkhan267/jenkins_on_azure2024/deploy_webapp_CICD.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/4a4f0954-c4a7-4d8f-9df8-13f7de5daf1d)

-Commit and push your changes to your application code on GitHub and this should trigger the Jenkins Pipeline Build automatically with the help of the webhook.
+Commit and push your changes to your application code on GitHub and the GitHub webhook should trigger the Jenkins Pipeline Build automatically.
+The Jenkins Pipeline will automatically Build, Push and Deploy your containerized Application to the Azure Web App as part of your complete CI-CD Job.

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/65df090e-9f8c-496c-be30-7e63880092de)